Steam Deck: LCD models

 The Deck's main unit is designed for handheld use.
-It includes a 7 in touchscreen LCD display with a 1280×800 pixel resolution with a fixed 60 Hz refresh rate; games are configured to use vertical synchronization where possible.
+It includes a 7 in touchscreen LCD with a 1280×800 pixel resolution with a fixed 60 Hz refresh rate; games are configured to use vertical synchronization where possible.
 The unit's input set features two thumbsticks, a directional pad, ABXY buttons, two shoulder buttons on each side of the unit, four additional buttons on the rear of the unit, as well as two trackpads under each thumbstick.
 The thumbsticks and trackpads use capacitive sensing, and the unit further includes a gyroscope to allow for more specialized controls on the handheld mode.
 The unit also includes haptic feedback.

 The Deck supports Bluetooth connectivity for input devices, including common game controllers, and includes integrated WiFi network support to meet IEEE 802.11a/b/g/n/ac standards, stereo sound out via a digital signal processor, an integrated microphone and a headphone jack, a 40 watt-hour battery, which Valve estimates that for "lighter use cases like game streaming, smaller 2D games, or web browsing" can last between seven and eight hours.
 Valve also estimated that by keeping frame rates to around 30 frames per second (FPS) more intensive games such as Portal 2 could be played for five to six hours.
 The system's software includes an optional FPS limiter that balance a game's performance to optimize battery life.
 At release, Steam Decks were only manufactured in a black casing to reduce the complexity of production, though Valve stated that they have considered introducing other case colors or themes in the future.
 Valve partnered with iFixit to provide replacement parts for users.

 The unit shipped in three models based on internal storage options.
 The base model includes a 64 GB eMMC internal storage unit, running over PCI Express 2.0 x1.
 A mid-tier model includes 256 GB of storage through an NVMe SSD device, while the high-end unit includes a 512 GB NVMe SSD storage unit, with the latter two both shipping with drives that run PCI Express 3.0 x4.
 All 3 SKUs use the same M.2 2230 interface for internal storage.
 Valve stated that the built-in storage is not meant to be replaceable by end-users, though can be replaced as necessary for repair.
 Additional storage space is available through a microSD card slot, which also supports microSDXC and microSDHC formats.